“You ask the questions and we give you the answers…”

 Where is Y?

 Y? is no longer in production.
 Repeats are still shown on Nine occasionally.
-The first series that Joanne hosted, ran every day from November 1999 to Febuary 2000.
+The first series that Joanne hosted screened in early 2000.
 Joanne and Alana handed the job over to David and Tara for series 2 onwards.